Instant Pot Not Sealing? How To Fix It!

 *I use affiliate links in this post.
 If you buy anything from my links I will earn a small commission*

 Why Won’t My Instant Pot Seal?

 One of the most common problems Instant Pot users face is that their Instant Pot won’t create a proper seal or come to pressure properly.
-So, here are 8 reasons you may be having this issue!
+So, here are 8 reasons for why my Instant Pot won’t seal.

 #1 Instant Pot Not Sealing Due to Sealing Ring Issues